 offers; however, the client usually accepts the first offer it receives.
 The

 offer from the DHCP server is not a guarantee that the IP address is allocated

 to the client; however, the server usually reserves the address until the

 client has had a chance to formally request the address.
 If the

 requests to obtain the

 option allows a group of

 configuration from the central management DHCP server.
-A client (controller) includes in its DCHPDISCOVER message
+A client (switch) includes in its DCHPDISCOVER message

 an option 12 field used to request a hostname and other configuration

 parameters from the DHCP server.
 The configuration files on all clients are